 NDMA is an organic chemical used in gasoline, rocket fuel, pesticides and fish processing as well as a lubricant additive and a stabilizer for industrial materials.
 In addition to Zantac and generic ranitidine medications, NDMA is also found in Valsartan and Losartan, two popular blood pressure medications.

-The FDA (U.S. Food and Drug Administration), EPA and World Health Organization have all classified NDMA as a carcinogen capable of causing cancer, and that NDMA exposure increases cancer risk.
+The U.S. Food and Drug Administration (FDA, Environmental Protection Agency (EPA) and World Health Organization (WHO) have all classified NDMA as a carcinogen capable of causing cancer and agree that NDMA exposure increases cancer risk.

 How was NDMA found in Zantac?

-Valisure, an online pharmacy that conducted independent testing, found extremely high levels of NDMA, an active ingredient in Zantac, increasing the cancer risk for those prescribed with the antacid or take it over the counter.
+Valisure, an online pharmacy that conducted independent testing, found extremely high levels of NDMA, an active ingredient in Zantac, increasing the cancer risk for users of prescribed or over-the-counter antacids.
 Based on their findings, Valisure filed a Citizen Petition calling on the FDA to seek a market recall due to the significant risks associated with NDMA.
 It has been reported that the levels of NDMA are 3,000 to 26,000 times higher than the FDA allowable limit.

 Get a Free Case Evaluation